College Credit Plus - Academy

 - College Credit Plus (most common): Students enroll in courses to receive college credit and high school credit; the local school district is responsible for the cost of tuition and textbooks for the student.
 A student can complete College Credit Plus in the autumn and spring semesters, as well as summer term.

-- Self-Pay Option: Students enroll in courses to receive college credit, and the students’ family is responsible for all costs.
+- Self-Pay Option: Students who do not have funding through the state or who do not want college course work to appear on the high school transcript enroll in college credit only classes; the students’ family is responsible for all costs.
 This option is also available for the autumn and spring semesters, as well as summer term.

 Important Note: Students who attend a non-public high school or are home schooled must apply to the Ohio Department of Education (ODE) for funding once they have been admitted to the College Credit Plus program.
-This funding is available on a first-come, first-served basis.
 For more information, contact your high school counselor or principal, or visit the ODE website at education.ohio.gov.

 The Ohio State Academy is designed for students who have achieved at the highest levels while in high school.
 Admission to the Academy will be based upon a student’s college readiness as measured by standardized test scores (ACT, SAT, or Accuplacer).
 The majority of students who enroll in the Academy are in the 11th or 12th grade.
 However, the program is open to exceptional students in grades 7-12; these students must meet the same admissions requirements as the older students.

-Students who wish to participate in the Academy Program should first meet with their high school guidance counselor or principal to discuss the opportunities and risks offered by the College Credit Plus program and fill out the Letter of Intent form by April 1 of the previous year.
+Students who wish to participate in the Academy Program should first meet with their high school guidance counselor or principal to discuss the opportunities and risks offered by the College Credit Plus program and fill out the Letter of Intent form by April 1 for the following school year.

 - Autumn semester (begins in August): Apply by May 1